linkeddatacenter/kees/README.md

-# KEES: LinkedData.Center Knowledge Exchange Engine Schema
+# KEES: Knowledge Exchange Engine Schema

 This is the source code repository for the [KEES](http://LinkedData.Center/kees) language profile and ontologies.
-KEES is used as a language to describe a knowledge base configuration in [LinkedData.Center service](http:/linkeddata.center/).
+KEES is used to describe a knowledge base configurations in [LinkedData.Center service](http:/linkeddata.center/).

 To know more about KEES project see [KEES project presentation](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)